charlesdevelops/ipster/README.md

 ---

-Thank you for using IPster!
+Thank you for using ipster!
 If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/charlesdevelops/IPster).